Try Edible Flowers in Your Next Culinary Creation.

 Flavor: All varieties of roses are edible but the most fragrant will have the most flavor.

-Uses: Use in teas, baked goods, green or fruit salads, anything you want really.
+Uses: Use in teas, baked goods, green salads or fruit salads, anything you want really.
 Dry the petals and add them to granola or other herb mixes.
 Add rose-infused liquid to teas, jellies and jams.
-Sugar coat for garnishing desserts or bake right in.
-Add to sugar or butter to give a romantic zing to ordinary ingredients.
+You can sugar coat for garnishing desserts or bake them right in.
+Also, adding roses to butter can give a romantic touch to ordinary ingredients.

 Benefits: Reduces anxiety and promotes relaxation.